 Better employee retention

 Hospitals need to think about the people who are there to visit their loved ones, too.
 They are just as stressed as patients and, at times, maybe even more so.
-They are worried, concerned that hospital staff are not as attentive or providing as much information as they feel they should be.
-They pace around and are stressed out.
+Sometimes they are worried or concerned that hospital staff are not providing as much information as they feel they should be.

 Biophilia can assist with this, too.
-That connection to nature provided by contact or views of plants or nature settings has an instinctive calming feeling to humans.
+That connection to nature provided by plants or nature settings has an instinctive calming feeling to humans.
 Although having green walls or plants in the waiting room is likely not going to allow visitors and family members to feel totally calm, it can certainly help ease anxiety and reduce stress levels.

 What you can do